Thomas Craske: Priestly ministry

 He was made deacon at Michaelmas 1927 (2 October) by Arthur Winnington-Ingram, Bishop of London, at St Paul's Cathedral (by letters dimissory from the Bishop of Manchester) and ordained priest the following Michaelmas (23 September 1928) by William Temple, Bishop of Manchester, at Manchester Cathedral.
 He served his title (curacy) at St Chrysostom's Church, Victoria Park (Manchester).

 He was on the staff of the Student Christian Movement of Great Britain from 1929 until 1932 (as International Secretary until 1930, and as London Secretary thereafter); during which time he was also an assistant curate at All Hallows Lombard Street (City of London) and a lecturer at King's College in 1932.
 After this he held incumbencies at John the Evangelist Read-in-Whalley (1932-1935) and St John the Evangelist, Blackburn (1935-1939).
 From 1939 to 1950 he was education secretary to the Missionary Council of the Church Assembly while also serving as founding General Secretary of the Church of England Youth Council (1942-1944) and a Select Preacher at Cambridge in 1943.
-He was representative of the British Council of Churches in Germany, 1950-1953, serving also as an Examining Chaplain for Guy Smith, Bishop of Leicester.
+He was representative of the British Council of Churches in Germany, 1950-1953, serving also as an Examining Chaplain for Vernon Smith, Bishop of Leicester.